Gluten Free Shrimp and Sausage Fettuccine

 Heat the marinara sauce in a deep skillet or braising pan.
 Add the meatballs to the sauce 15-20 minutes before serving.
 Keep warm but do not allow the sauce to come to a boil.

 Serve with your favorite gluten free pasta and grated cheese.
 With so many brands of gluten free pasta, you have more than a few options to choose from.
-I used Garofalo gluten free spaghetti in this recipe.
-Some of my other favorite brands are Barilla and Bionaturae.
+Rumo, Jovial and Barilla are some of my favorites.

 Notes ♪♫ As you are probably aware, oats continue to be controversial as far as being safe for those with Celiac disease.
 Whether or not you consume oats is a personal choice.
 I personally still include oats in my diet, provided they are certified gluten free and purity protocol.
 Bakery on Main is the brand that I currently use.